A Travel Price Comparison for Families, Couples, and Backpackers Dresden vs. Tromso for Food, Nightlife, Families, and Couples

 It's hard to know how much time to spend in Tromso.
 Tromso is a small town where visitors enjoy the food and nightlife.
 Many visitors also spend a good bit of time hiking.
 With all of its activities, you can easily fill one week here.

-For some great organized tour ideas, see The Best One-Week (7-Day) Tours from Berlin, The Best 10-Day Tours from Berlin, The Best Coach Bus Tours in Norway, and The Best Adventure Tours to Norway.
+For some great organized tour ideas, see The Best Historical Tours in Germany, The Best One Week (7-Day) Tours in Germany, The Best Coach Bus Tours in Norway, and The Best Adventure Tours to Norway.

 Which place is cheaper, Tromso or Dresden?